nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to got to Uncompleted Tab.
+1. User requests to switch to Uncompleted Tab.
 2. Taskify switches to Uncompleted Tab.

    Use Case ends